la2050/archive/_projects/2015/lact-los-angeles-community-theatre.md

   Please explain how you will evaluate your work.: >-
     LACT will have a Board of Directors that meets monthly to evaluate the progress of the company.
-areas_impacted: ''
-partners: ''
-Please specify below: Highland Park
-'Describe in greater detail how you will make LA the best place to connect:': >- We are a group of professional Los Angeles artists, writers, actors and directors who earn our living in live theater.
-We want to utilize existing theatrical venues like Ramona Hall in Sycamore Grove Park, turning it into a professional training ground for Angelenos.

-   LACT will have programs for all age ranges.
-We will welcome anyone wanting to experience the excitement of performing plays that have been written for them, about them and by them.

-   LACT will help break down the barriers between cultural communities.
-Highland Park is a perfect example of the diversity within the Los Angeles.
-It is that very diversity that will inspire our new theatrical works.
-Because our works will be created within the community, they will inspire the next generation of theater lovers.
-Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: >- We do not want to be in competition with school drama programs.
-Our strategy is to present LACT as a place for families and community members who want to supplement the school programs.
-We will also focus our student programs during the Summer, to provide children with a safe artistic outlet when they are out of school.
-Please explain how you will evaluate your work.: >- LACT will have a Board of Directors that meets monthly to evaluate the progress of the company.
-Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: >-
-  There are many 99 and 45 seat theatres in Los Angeles, but there is no comprehensive Community Theatre program.

-   The foundation of the LACT concept is that professional theater artists will be working on each show.
-These guest artists will share their knowledge and talents.
-Their expertise will give the community a professional theater experience.
-'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': N/A
-How do you plan to scale the success of your proposal?: >- Over the 4 years that we make use of the $100k, we will grow our audience and donors to a place where LACT will be self sustainable.
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2015/lact-los-angeles-community-theatre/img.youtube.com/vi/fRmzSDzuoRA/hqdefault.jpg
 youtube_video_identifier: fRmzSDzuoRA